According to new research, more than 70% of homeowners are left confused by their household bills

 Some more confusing billing terms include, ‘exit fees’, ‘assumed annual consumption’ and ‘unit rate’.

 Echo MS believe that by creating such complicated and confusing bills, the companies were putting themselves at a real disadvantage.
 Using confusing jargon alienates their customers and leaves the customer feeling not only confused, but let down by these companies.

 The service experts discovered that complicated and confusing household bills can lead to homeowners falling into debt.
 According to information gathered, 36% of incidents involving late payments, or non payments, were the result of an issue with billing.

 The managing director of Echo Managed Services, Mr Nigel Barker, believes that companies need to make improvements to their current billing practices.
 The information in this new research could help them to make changes.
 The move could have very positive results, paying dividends for both the company and its customers.

 Warm.co.uk can help you to find a registered engineer who can advise you.
+They’ll be able to help you manage your heating and boiler bills better.
 You can reach us on 0800 311 8990 to speak to a member of our team.